[[ This is a sponsored post ]]

 But do you have enough money?
 Have you made savvy investments?
 Are you going to be able to afford not working and just taking it easy?

-Turns out that CERTIFIED FINANCIAL PLANNERS™ are required to have over 4,000 hours of financial planning experience, including passing a comprehensive CFP® Certification Exam (average pass rate is 55-60% so it’s a lot more than balancing your checkbook!) and are trained in 72 different financial topic areas, from investment planning to estate planning.
+After some research, I learned that CERTIFIED FINANCIAL PLANNER™ professionals are required to have over 4,000 hours of financial planning experience, including passing a comprehensive CFP® Certification Exam (average pass rate is 55-60% so it’s a lot more than balancing your checkbook!) and are trained in 72 different financial topic areas, from investment planning to estate planning.
 That’s quite a bit better than Uncle Mort, isn’t it?

 Find a CFP® professional near you at http://www.CFPLetsMakeAPlan